-WRITER / CREATOR
+WRITER / PRODUCER

 In 2019, she edited the autobiography of John Loring, design director of Tiffany & Co. from 1979 to 2009.
 She was awarded numerous scholarships as a university student for her accomplishments in writing and academics, including several prestigious honors scholarships.